 Shows a good tolerance to frost.

 Sow in the autumn as cold temperatures ensure the seed dormancy is broken.

 This is an easy to grow and very adaptable species.

 This seed is segment shaped, with a pale white to green colour.
 It has a papery, rough texture and an angular surface.
 It is 3-4mm in length.

-The seedling produces a pair of long, thin cotyledones, much longer than they are wide.
-The first true leaves have the traditional feathery, divided apperance of the garden carrot plant.
+The seedling produces a pair of long, thin cotyledons, much longer than they are wide.
+The first true leaves have the traditional feathery, divided appearance of the garden carrot plant.

 Wild carrot is a strong, upright plant with a ridged stem.
-The leaves are pinnate, with narrow segments, it has a simailr feathery apperance to the common carrot leaf.
-The flower head has an umbeliferous shape with small white petals.
-As the flower head matures it becomesconcave in shape and will stand long into the winter.
-It thick taproots have an aroma similar to cultivated carrots.
+The leaves are pinnate, with narrow segments; it has a similar feathery appearance to the common carrot leaf.
+The flower head has an umbelliferous shape with small white petals.
+As the flower head matures it becomes concave in shape and will stand long into the winter.
+Its thick taproots have an aroma similar to cultivated carrots.

 You can find Wild Carrot in the following mixtures

 Prehistoric seeds have been found in archaeological digs, suggesting that the plant was used medicinally before the domestication of its edible root.